stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 = Why my notifications are not in HTML format? =
 Don't worry, just go to the Options tab an set to Yes the **Enable HTML emails** option.

+= How can I reset all the plugin options? =
+There is a new feature called **Safely Uninstall** that allow you to delete the plugin using the WordPress plugin interface.
+If you have the option set to **Yes** everything but the subscriptions created by the plugin will be wipeout.
+So after you made sure that you have this option to **Yes** you can deactivate the plugin and the delete it.
+Now you have to install the plugin via WordPress or Upload the plugin `zip` file and activate it, after this step all your settings will be as default and your subscriptions will remain.

+= What can I do if the **Safely Unistall** does not have any value?
+Just deactivate and activate the plugin and you are all set.
+The default value will be **Yes**.

 = Aaargh!
 Were did all my subscriptions go? =
 No panic.
 If you upgraded from 1.6 or earlier to 2.0+, you need to deactivate/activate StCR, in order to update the DB structure